cse110-sp24-group20/cse110-sp24-group20/admin/team.md

 <img src="https://raw.githubusercontent.com/bmrogers2022/Github-Pages-Project/main/screenshots/e3c97tvt.png" width="100">

-My name is Amdadul Haque.
-I am a third year Math Computer science student.
-I love playing basketball and gymming in my free time.
-My favorite basketball player is Russel Westbrook.
+ Hello My name is Amdadul Haque.
+I am a third year Math-CS major at UCSD.
+I also picking up a minor in Finance.
+One of my hobbies since I was a kid is playing basketball but I am too busy now days to play Basketball.
+In my free time I usally go to the gym and work out a bit.
+I am ecited to work with my team to build a project.
+This will be my first project so I am very excited and looking forward to work with everyone.

 <a href="https://github.com/Amdau1">
     <img src="https://avatars.githubusercontent.com/u/9919?s=200&v=4" width="50"/>